jhustata/book/hw2.md

 | `hosp_id`                 | Hospital ID            | Integers: 1 – 10                                             |
 | `Region`                  | Region                 | Alphabets                                                    |

+Note: to uniquely identify a patient you'd have to specify both hospital ID **and** patient ID.
+In other words, patients in different hospitals may have the same Patient ID

 **i)** Load `hw2_pra_hist.dta`.
 Print a table as shown below, which displays the number of patients with a non-missing PRA value at each visit. `N` and `XX` should be replaced with the